AlexanderFreeman/Solving-the-wave-equation-with-deep-learning/README.md

 ## Acknowledgements

-The work is based on the articles https://arxiv.org/abs/2006.11894 and https://arxiv.org/abs/1912.04737 and repository https://github.com/juansensio/nangs
+The work is based on the articles https://arxiv.org/abs/2006.11894 and https://arxiv.org/abs/1912.04737 and repository https://github.com/juansensio/nangs.
+The project was made at the AIRI conference on artificial intelligence, held in Sochi, Sirius University in July 2022.
+We thank the organizers for hosting the conference and interesting project ideas.

 ## Copyright